mikeferguson/buildbot-ros/README.md

 There are several 'builder' types available:
  * Debbuild - turns a gbp repository into a set of source and binary debs for a specific ROS distro and Ubuntu release.
-This is currently run in a nightly build, with a pre-determined, hard-coded dependency order.
-In the future, this should be triggered by rosdistro updates and use rosdistro and catkin to determine the build order.
+This is currently run in a nightly build.
  * Testbuild - this is a standard continuous integration testing setup.
 Checks out a branch of a repository, builds, and runs tests using catkin.
 Triggered by a commit to the watched branch of the repository.
 In the future, this could also be triggered by a post commit hook giving even